Analysis | Yes, Clinton also had a big lead in 2016 — but this isn’t 2016

 In FiveThirtyEight’s average, Biden’s never been below 49.5 percent support in the last 150 days of the race and Trump’s never been above 43.6 — a nearly six-point gap.

 So what happened in 2016?
 Well, for one thing, there were more solid third-party candidates.
 For another, there was a much bigger pool of undecided voters.
-The two races in which we’ve seen recent popular vote-electoral vote splits were in 2000 and 2016, years with stronger third-party candidates and more undecided voters late in the election.
+The two races in which we’ve seen recent splits between the popular vote and the electoral vote were in 2000 and 2016, years with stronger third-party candidates and more undecided voters late in the election.

 In 2020, that’s not the case.
 Measuring the level of third-party support or undecided voters in the FiveThirtyEight average, we see that about 6 to 7 percent of voters fall into one of those categories.
 Most voters have made up their minds — as would make sense, given how polarized views of Trump are — and there’s not much of an untapped pool of voters for either campaign to tap into.